 By participating in a MOBILE E-SPORTS tournament, you agree that we can trace your account’s IP if you are accused of sharing accounts or any other accusations of similar nature.
 If you are not going to be playing in your usual domain, tournament officials must be notified before a tournament match begins along with the domain’s IP address from which you will be playing the tournament match.
 Note, this rule applies only if you are suspected of cheating.

 Every player is required to take a screenshot while holding the P250 pistol after sending a text message in the in-game chat.
-In the screenshot a teammate must be standing behind the pistol.
-Click here to see a demonstration.
+In the screenshot an opponent must be standing behind the pistol.
+Click here to see an image demonstration and click here to see a video demonstration.
 A second screenshot has to be taken at the spawn position immediately after a round has begun.
 Players may be required to take additional screenshots during the match.
 All screenshots have to be uploaded on our Discord Server in the screenshot channel in original quality within 5 minutes after the match has ended.
 Screenshots that are altered in any form, (such as lowered resolution) are not legitimate.
 You must ensure that notifications are not blocking your screenshots in any shape or form.
+Players that have recorded their screen are not required to take screenshots.

 - During an on-going tournament, players are not allowed to change their in-game name.
 Clan Tags before in-game names are allowed to be changed.